 The purpose of this course is to acquaint students with the way in which regulations, laws, culture and business climate combine to affect the competitiveness and business environment for medical products in the EU, Canada and South America.
 The course builds upon a basic understanding of global regulations.
 Through both focused lectures and later travel to both EU and Canada, students will have the opportunity to talk to representatives of principal policy and rule-making bodies of the European commission and the individual countries themselves.
 We will study the way that regulations differ from elsewhere in the world and we will further study the differences that exist between the way that foods, drugs and devices are managed in Europe, Canada and South America.

 “Book-learning” is important but equally important is the application of learned principles to the management of real-life regulatory, quality and clinical problems.
 For students without previous background in the field, an internship period in industry is offered during which trainees work alongside other professionals in industry and government.
-These internships are arranged with the help of the School of Pharmacy, and in consideration of the future career interests of the individual trainee.
+These internships are arranged with the help of the school, and in consideration of the future career interests of the individual trainee.
 If trainees have already ideas about sites in which they wish to spend this period they should identify these interests early.
 In addition, individuals already in industry may be interested in conducting a research project in their home institution.
 We encourage such activities, but the arrangements must be approved before formally registering in the course.